 Dick Lyles, CEO of Origin Entertainment, today confirmed with Catholic Business Journal that the company’s long-anticipated, FATIMA film directed by Italian director Marco Pontecorvo (son of famed director Gillo Pontecorvo), and produced by Origin Entertainment along with Elysia Productions and Rose Pictures, has wrapped up filming.
-Andrea Bocelli has just finished recording a few songs for the sound track, arrangements for top-drawer distribution have been finalized, and it will be in theaters April 24, 2020.
+Andrea Bocelli has just finished recording for the film the original song “Gratia Plena” (“Full of Grace”), composed by renowned Italian composer Paolo Buonvino.
+Arrangements for top-drawer distribution have been finalized, and it will be in theaters April 24, 2020.

 “This movie will remind you what it means to be an authentic Catholic,” adds Lyles.
 “The courage of the three shepherd children is an inspiration for the ages.”

 In praise of this movie, the Shrine of Fatima has endorsed the script as true to the meaning and message of Fatima, and have instated an Advisory team to work with the filmmakers to ensure an accurate and sensitive portrayal of the story.

 Tourism Portugal and ICA held a promotional event at the Cannes Marche du Film, and invited the FATIMA team to present about the FATIMA movie, as well as their experiences of filming in Portugal, as the first film through the country’s new cash rebate film incentive program.

 But a great movie, even with A-list actors, a compelling script, exceptional filming, and a world-renown director still requires a seasoned, strategic, proven-successful distribution team in order to draw audiences.
 And that’s just what they have.

 Bob and Jeanne Berney relaunch Picturehouse with North American Rights deal for Faith-based drama FATIMA